delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 2) Syntax highlighting preferences will be lost when upgrading from any v1.x or v2.x release and the program's default highlighting style will be used.
-This can be changed from the Syntax Highlighter tab of the Preferences dialog box, accessed from the "Tools | Preferences" menu option.
+This can be changed from the Syntax Highlighter tab of the Preferences dialogue box, accessed from the "Tools | Preferences" menu option.

 3) Users who have configured CodeSnip to access the internet via a proxy server will loose any stored passwords required by the proxy server when updgrading